brave/vault/README.md

 A Personal Data Store for holding high-value user behavior with high privacy.

+## Running the server

+Use `gulp` to run the server in development.
+This also sets up watchers and will restart the server on a file change.

 Design notes, very rough.
 Not a README yet!

 Brave will log intent signals to be stored in the Vault.
 What's an intent signal?
 Lots of user actions: